 CIBR has over 200 members, including patient advocacy groups, academic Radiology Departments, imaging societies, and industry companies.
 Our patient groups represent the full spectrum of diseases that use imaging for their detection, diagnosis, and/or treatment.
 More than 90% of the diseases studied at the National Institutes of Health (NIH) use imaging, and CIBR is committed to having the same diversity in its membership.
 Please visit the all members page for more information.

 Can my group join CIBR?

 Absolutely!
 We are always looking to partner with patient organizations that share our commitment to imaging research.
-Please visit our membership inquiry page and provide us with information on your organization and we will follow up with you promptly.
+Please contact Renee Cruea, Executive Director at [email protected] to inquire about membership.

 Is there a cost to join CIBR as a patient advocate organization?
 What is the time commitment?